proycon/vocage/README.md

 # Introduction

-Vocage is a simple terminal-based vocabulary-learning tool.
+Vocage is a minimalistic terminal-based vocabulary-learning tool.
 It presents flashcards using a spaced-repetition algorithm (e.g. Leitner); words you know well will be presented less and less frequently and words you have problems with will be repeated more often.
 You quickly move cards/words between decks and each deck has an associated presentation interval.